zashraf1985/optly-react-native-testapp-proto/prototype/README.md

 </OptimizelyProvider>
 ```

-`callaAPIMethod` makes the actual call to optimizely SDK.
-Activate, isFeatureEnabled and getFeatureVariable are be called using React SDK components while other SDK methods are called directly on optimizely client instance.
+`callAPIMethod` makes the actual call to optimizely SDK.
+Activate, isFeatureEnabled and getFeatureVariable are called using React SDK components while other SDK methods are called directly on optimizely client instance.

 ```Javascript
 switch (callApi) {